 Oven cleaner is one of those universal cleaning products that will clean just about any tough stain.
 It can remove oil stains, transmission fluids, and grease from concrete.
 For this method, you will need an oven cleaner, a stiff brush, and a bucket of water.

-Lather a layer of oven cleaner to the stain and leave it to set into the porous surface for 5 to 10 minutes.
+Lather a layer of oven cleaner on the stain and leave it to set on the porous surface for 5 to 10 minutes.
 Scrub the oven cleaner further into the surface with a stiff brush using circular motions.
 Then, rinse it away with a bucket of water.
 You may have to repeat this process the next day if the stain is still there.

 WD-40 Method – For Fresh Oil Stains

 If you’re lucky enough to find an oil stain on your concrete floor right away, WD-40 will do the trick.
 Like oven cleaners, everyone needs WD-40 in their inventory for more than squeaky door hinges.